skitapa/publish.el/README.md

 =================

 To use this, first setup so you have sshfs through fuse.
-On a debian base distro this would be something like:
+On a debian based distro this would be something like:

 apt-get install sshfs